 Keeping a Healthy Balance

 At no point do you want the protein/vegetable scale to slip toward the vegetarian side.
 Your dog needs the protein to help maintain proper functioning, and it does everything from keep their muscles strong, to giving them a healthy coat, to strengthening bones and teeth.
-So giving them the occasional vegetable like a potatoe is fine, as long as it’s not
+So giving them the occasional vegetable like a potato is fine, as long as it’s not

 And you don’t need to get a warm and fuzzy feeling by making your dog eat its vegetables, because it doesn’t have all the same benefits that it does for us humans.
 This means that you don’t need to make it a habit for them, as their food pyramid would look a lot different than ours.